 When the model and all materials are done, it’s time for animations.
 The first step is rigging.
 Basically, you need to create a skeleton and tie the right vertices to the right bones.
 Which allows easy bending and animating of the 3D model.

 Setup all lights in the scene for render.
+Last fine tuning.

 There are multiple ways how to render images.
 I’m using a physically-based path tracer called E-Cycles.
 It is an improved default Blender Cycles render engine.
-It is actually a simulation of light in a virtual space.
+Rendering is actually a simplified simulation of light in a virtual space.
 It is very slow compared to game engines renderers, but it gives better results and more possibilities for later compositing.

 Nothing interesting to tell here.
 Just merging everything together.
+It goes hand in hand with compositing.

 Final touches and export

 These are very briefly described basic steps.
 If you are interested in a more detailed explanation of each step, do not hesitate to let me know.
-There are many ways how to contact me 🙂
+There are many ways how to contact me.